thakuad/angular-19-p-menu-toggle-example/test.md

 I’ve documented the changes and approaches in a shared document.
 Please feel free to review it and share your feedback or suggestions.

 Thank you!

+Subject: Request for Feedback on Array Handling Improvements in Next-Gen UI

+Hi Team,

+As part of the transition from the old Nish UI to the next-gen UI, I’ve come across some complex array manipulation, filtering, and sorting logic in the frontend.

+Instead of copying the existing code, I’ve refactored these parts using Lodash to improve clarity and reduce complexity.

+I’ve documented the new approach in a shared doc.
+Please take a moment to review it and share your feedback.

+Thanks in advance!

+Best,
+[Your Name]